anseki/overflow-android/README.md

 overflowA = new OverflowAndroid(element)
 ```

 The `OverflowAndroid` constructor accepts a element that is scrolling frame.
-It get first child element that includes contents and it moves when scrolling.
+It gets first child element that includes contents and it moves when scrolling.
 The specified element like an `iframe` window, and the first child element like an `iframe` document.
 That has already finished.
-Now, the specified element accept swipe/flick/drag operation, and it can scroll via `scrollLeft`/`scrollTop`.
+Now, the specified element accepts scroll operations (swipe, flick, drag, etc.), and it can scroll via `scrollLeft`/`scrollTop`.
 And the instance that is returned by constructor has some methods. (see below)
 NOTE: The contents that is included in specified element other than first child element of it are ignored.